 The ACE Zone is made up of 3 classes: Reception, Year 1 and 2 (World), Year 3 and 4 (Universe), Year 5 and 6 (Galaxy).
 Each class has a maximum of 8 children.
-All the pupils in the ACE Zone have a diagnosis of an Autistic Spectrum Disorder (ASD) and most have a Statement of Special Educational Need.
+All the pupils in the ACE Zone have a diagnosis of an Autistic Spectrum Condition (ASC) and all have an EHCP.

 Some pupils are brought to and from school by Borough transport each day.
 The school day begins at 8.45 with an outdoor session; this helps the pupils who have been on the minibus for a while.
 Some pupils have some occupational therapy work at this time.
 At 8.55 the pupils come in and each group has a morning circle time.
 We follow the Early Years Foundation Stage and the National Curriculum, adapting as appropriate for our children.
 We teach some topics as in the rest of the school to allow opportunities for inclusion in class and school trips.

 Playtime and lunchtime are at the same time as in the main school.
 Most pupils eat their dinner in the dining hall and some in the ACE Zone.
 Pupils play on the main playground and some play on the ACE Zone playground.

 Pupils integrate with the main school for specific lessons, assemblies, team events, clubs and playtimes as appropriate for each individual child.

 Two Speech and Language therapists work a total of three and a half days a week in the ACE Zone.
 They work both with individual pupils and with small groups in and out of the classroom.
 The Occupational Therapist works in the ACE Zone once a fortnight.
 There is also termly input from the Educational Psychologist.
 All the therapists work very closely with school staff to ensure the work is transferred into the classroom and across the school day.